Quotes: India records world's biggest single-day rise in coronavirus cases

 “COVID-19 has become a public health crisis in India leading to a collapse of the healthcare system.”

-Reporting by Rupam Nair, Neha Arora, Kumar Anuron Mitra; editing by Richard Pullin
+Reporting by Rupam Nair, Neha Arora, Kumar Anuron Mitra and Swati Pandey; editing by Richard Pullin

 Our Standards: The Thomson Reuters Trust Principles.